automock/automock.dev/docs/extras/fundamental-concepts.md

 ## Mocks

-Mocks are objects that simulate the behavior of real components and allow you to make assertions about their interactions.
-In a sense, mocks are collections of stubs, each of which has predefined behavior to mimic specific scenarios.
-These objects not only define how methods should behave and what values they should return but also have the ability to record method calls and verify how many times they were invoked.
-This capability makes mocks more powerful than simple stubs, as they provide a comprehensive way to track and validate the interactions between components during testing.
+**Mocks** are advanced versions of stubs.
+A mock is a collection of stubs, each emulating specific behavior scenarios.
+In addition to returning predefined values, mocks also track method calls and their invocations, allowing you to verify interactions during testing.

 ### Example using Sinon

-In Sinon, you can create a mock using the `sinon.createStubInstance()` function.
-Here's how you can mock a method:
+In Sinon, you can create a mock with `sinon.createStubInstance()`.
+Here's an example:

 ```typescript
 const mockObject = sinon.createStubInstance(MyClass);